paulwarren/nzde/dict/A/README.md

  <i>n.</i> (in phr. under the Act) sc. the provisions of the Mental Health Act

 >  `Somebody from the (city) mission picked me up later and dragged me out to Kennedy Villa at Sunnyside and they put me under the Act.'
 He means involuntary committal. `It took me four years to break that Act.' <i>(Feb 14, 1988,Dominion Sunday Times,19</i>)

-## ACT

- <i>abbr.</i> a New Zealand political party (Association of Consumers and Taxpayers) [ORIGIN: acronym]

->  Enter the Association of Consumers and Taxpayers, promising a bright new future...
-The product?
-"A bright new future for all New Zealanders," according to <i>ACT.
-Now!</i>, the Association of Consumers and Taxpayers party newsletter. <i>(Mar 4, 1995,Listener (New Zealand Listener),26</i>)

->  I haven't felt it so much in the last 18 months, despite Act's best efforts to whip it up. <i>(Feb 6, 2000,Sunday Star Times,C1</i>)

->  ACT list MP Donna Awatere-Huata said: "I thought it was very ACT-like.
-It made sense to me." <i>(Aug 3, 2001,Evening Post,13</i>)